G-Amar/RU-Safe/README.md

 # RU-Safe
 RU Hacks 2022 submission

+This was made for RUHacks2022 by Pratyay Banerjee, Stanley Chow, Tasfiq Jasimuddin and Amar Gupta.

 ## Installation
 1. Download this repository as a folder (which should be named 'RU-Safe')
 2. Open [chrome://extensions/](chrome://extensions/) in Google Chrome